watercraft/ketch/README.md

 reliability by configuring synchronous replication to a majority within a quorum group and reconfiguring the group around failures.
-The protocol for reconfiguring quorum groups is documented in the KetchProtocal.pdf file that accompanies this project.
+The protocol for reconfiguring quorum groups is documented in the KetchProtocol.pdf file that accompanies this project.

 ## Project Status